-Some templates share a grid/stacked style for their Blog Pages.
+Some templates share a grid/list style for their Blog Pages.
 This design gives you two options for displaying your blog posts:

-- Stacked - A classic stacked list of posts, starting with the most recent post
+- List - A classic stacked list of posts, starting with the most recent post.

-This Blog Page style is available in the following templates:
+This Blog Page is available in the following templates:

 Before you begin

 - For general information about creating and editing blog posts, visit Blogging with Squarespace.

 - In either grid or list format, clicking a post opens the individual post at its own URL.